The Hilbert Stack: Introduction

-By noetherian induction on the topological space $|Y|$, we may assume that $\ker \eta$ and $\coker \eta$ are effectivizable.
-Since $\cmpl{p}_*\cmpl{p}^*\fml{F}$ is effectivizable, then applying \itemref{dev:step_2o3} twice, we conclude that $\fml{F}$ is effectivizable. \end{enumerate} The proof of the non-separated effectivity result in \S\ref{ch:exthm} will be very similar to the technique outlined above, once the steps are appropriately reinterpreted.
-For a non-separated morphism of schemes $X \to S$, instead of the abelian category $\COH{X}$, we consider the (non-abelian) category $\qf{X}$ which consists of quasi-finite and separated morphisms $Z \to X$.
-In \S\ref{ch:coeq}, we will reinterpret \itemref{dev:step_ext} and \itemref{dev:step_2o3} in terms of the existence of pushouts of quasi-finite and separated morphisms along finite morphisms in the category $\qf{X}$.
-The exactness of the completion functor $\cmpl{(\cdot)} : \COH{Y} \to \COH{\cmpl{Y}}$ is reinterpreted as the preservation of these coequalizers under completion.
-The analog of projective morphisms $Y \to S$ in \itemref{dev:step_proj} and \itemref{dev:step_pb} are morphisms which factor as $Y \to Y' \to S$, where $Y \to Y'$ is \'etale, and $Y' \to S$ is projective.
-The analogue of the Chow Lemma used in \itemref{dev:step_chow}, is a generalization due to Raynaud-Gruson \cite[Cor.
-5.7.13]{MR0308104}.
-In \S\ref{ch:qfs}, for a proper morphism $q : Y' \to Y$, we construct an adjoint pair $(q_!,q^*) : \qf{Y'} \leftrightarrows \qf{Y}$ which takes the role of the adjoint pair $(q^*,q_*) : \COH{Y} \leftrightarrows \COH{Y'}$.
-We also show that the adjoint pair can be constructed for locally noetherian formal schemes, and prove an analogue of \itemref{dev:step_ff} and \itemref{dev:step_adj} in this setting.
-In \S\ref{ch:exthm}, we will combine the results of \S\S\ref{ch:coeq} and \ref{ch:qfs} to obtain an analogue of \itemref{dev:step_exact}.
+In \S\ref{ch:coeq}, we will show that $\qfs{X}$ is closed under finite limits along finite morphisms.
+In \S\ref{ch:coeq} we also reinterpret \itemref{dev:step_ext} and \itemref{dev:step_2o3} in terms of the preservation of these finite limits under completion.
+The analogue of quasi-projective morphisms $Y \to S$ in \itemref{dev:step_proj} and \itemref{dev:step_pb} are morphisms that factor as $Y \to Y' \to S$, where $Y \to Y'$ is \'etale, and $Y' \to S$ is projective---note that it is essential that we do not assume that $Y \to Y'$ is separated.
+The analogue of the Chow Lemma used in \itemref{dev:step_chow}, is a generalization, for non-separated schemes and algebraic spaces, due to Raynaud--Gruson \cite[Cor.\ 5.7.13]{MR0308104}.
+In \S\ref{ch:qfs}, for a proper morphism $q \colon Y' \to Y$, we construct an adjoint pair $(q_!,q^*) \colon \qfs{Y'} \leftrightarrows \qfs{Y}$ which takes the role of the adjoint pair $(q^*,q_*) \colon \COH{Y} \leftrightarrows \COH{Y'}$.
+We also show that the adjoint pair can be constructed for locally noetherian formal schemes, and prove an analogue of \itemref{dev:step_ff} in this setting.
+In \S\ref{ch:exthm}, we will combine the results of \S\S\ref{ch:coeq} and \ref{ch:qfs} to obtain analogues of \itemref{dev:step_bir} and \cite[III.5.3.4]{EGA} in order to complete the analogue of step \itemref{dev:step_adj}.

+In \S\ref{ch:stein_factorizations}, we introduce the generalized Stein factorization: every separated morphism of finite type with proper fibers factors canonically as a proper Stein morphism followed by a quasi-finite morphism.
+The adjoint pair of \S\ref{ch:qfs} is an immediate consequence of the existence of the generalized Stein factorization.